 Managing Your Bone Health

-To help keep your bones strong and reduce fracture risk:
+To help keep your bones strong and lower your risk of getting a fracture:

 - Get enough vitamin D.

-Calcium is a mineral that your body needs to build and maintain your bones and teeth.
-If there is not enough calcium in your diet, your body takes calcium from your bones.
+Calcium is a mineral your body needs to keep your bones and teeth healthy and strong.
+If you don’t have enough calcium in your diet, your body takes calcium from your bones, which can make them weaker.
+Most adults need 1,000 to 1,200 mg of calcium every day.

 |Sex||Age (years)||Recommended daily intake (milligrams)|